frederikvig/nyum/_recipes/boller.md

 * `150 g` raisins or chocolate bits
 * `1` egg for brushing

-> Place everything except the butter, second egg and raisins/chocolate in the kitchen machine with the dough hook on low (speed 2 on KitchenAid) for 10 minutes.
+> Place everything except the butter, second egg and raisins/chocolate in a kitchen mixer with the dough hook on low (speed 2 on KitchenAid) for 10 minutes.

 ---